 Live concerts are an immediately obvious choice of demo here, but any live events that would benefit from multiple angles are also candidates for this feature.
 LG also showed how sporting events would be enhanced by the ability to select different bases during a baseball game or alternate viewpoints during a golf tournament.
 Eventually, when 5G becomes widespread and usable on more devices, experiences like these will be possible while on the move.

 LG’s demo was not live, and didn’t use 5G; but the concept shows what’s possible with multicamera livestreams using 5G in the future.
 The speed and low latency could also make this kind of experience possible in virtual reality too.
 While LG’s showed what its V50 ThinQ Dual Screen system can do with this demonstration, the same experience should be possible on a tablet screen, a folding smartphone, a touchscreen laptop, or a smart TV.

-The LG V50 ThinQ 5G is coming to Sprint and Verizon’s new 5G network in the spring, but the price has yet to be announced.
+Theis coming to and Verizon’s new 5G network in the spring, but the price has yet to be announced.